finch3d/finch-assignment-backend/README.md

 ## Background

-Existing is a domain with users and organizations exposed through a REST api, e.g. `/users/:userId` and `/orgs/:orgId`.
+We have a domain with users and organizations exposed through a REST api, e.g. `/users/:userId` and `/orgs/:orgId`.

 Example user
 ```json